 Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of executive and non-executive members of the Company's Board of Directors and corporate officers, including officers at its subsidiaries.
-Management fees are payable to a company controlled by a director of the Company and includes salaries and benefits of certain key management.
+Management fees are payable to companies controlled by the Executive Chairman of the Company and includes administrative costs and salaries and benefits of certain key management in addition to other operational and administrative staff.